 ARB emerges from a largely academic world in which payment for reviews, essays, hell, and even books! is not standard practice.
 ARB’s editorial collective recognizes, however, that this is an unfair practice at best and a predatory practice at worst.
 We only work with contributors who are comfortable contributing to ARB while no pay is possible, are thankfully to those who do, and 100% respect the decision of any potential contributor not to write for ARB on this basis.

 So…What Does that Mean for Me?

-For a sensible discussion of the lack of paid SFF non-fiction markets, check out Aidan Moher’s thread here and responses (including by editor Sean Guynes).
+For a sensible discussion of the lack of paid SFF non-fiction markets, check out Aidan Moher’s thread here and responses (including by editor/publisher Sean Guynes).